DentallApp/front-end/README.md

 DentallApp is a web application with chatbot for appointment management, reminders and sending appointment cancellation messages for the dental office called [World Dental CO](https://www.tiktok.com/@worlddentalco).

-> The maintainer of this repository is [Guillermo Rivera](https://github.com/Guiller1999).
+> The original maintainer of this repository is [Guillermo Rivera](https://github.com/Guiller1999).
 Guillermo no longer maintains this repository.
 >
 > This project has not been improved much since its [first alpha version](https://github.com/DentallApp/front-end/tree/v0.1.0).